franciscolacerd/NonSockingUnitOfWork/README.md

 Tired of the same old c# unit of work?
 Here is a so generic unit of work that I doubt that it works (joking!).

-Also, keep in mind that repository and unit of work are antipatterns (perpetuated by DDD)!
+Also, keep in mind that repository and unit of work with entity framework are antipatterns!
 Entity Framework DbContext (Core) is already a unit of work!

 [No need for repositories and unit of work with Entity Framework Core](https://gunnarpeipman.com/ef-core-repository-unit-of-work/ "No need for repositories and unit of work with Entity Framework Core")